lab-cosmo/SA-GPR/README.rst

 This time, :code:`-per` is needed to specify that you are dealing with a periodic system, together with the cell vectors file.

-Finally, the kernel reconstruction and the regression procedure follows straightforwardly what already explained in the case of the Zundel cation, with the only difference that you have to replace the $l$ values involved with the proper spherical components.
+Finally, the kernel reconstruction and the regression procedure follows straightforwardly what already explained in the case of the Zundel cation, with the only difference that you have to replace the L values involved with the proper spherical components.

 Contact
 =======